giessmann1/interamtdb/README.md

 # Interamtdb - Database for Interamt job advertisements
 Project to build a research database based on job advertisements from <interamt.de>

+## This is an actively maintained repository.
+If you have suggestions for further improvement or find bugs: [Email me](mailto:nico.giessmann@uni-luebeck.de)

 ## Setup instructions

 Create Python virtual environment: